 Nick credits the amazing facilities and the team at the Cycle Without Limits centre, particularly supervisor Danny Smith, with his brilliant progress and the opportunity to step out of his comfort zone and try something new.
 He remembers reading the bestselling book ‘Feel The Fear And Do It Anyway’ by Susan Jeffers many years ago and her words still stick in his mind and act as a motivator through challenging times.

-Regular training with a specific goal in mind has helped Nick maintain momentum in his exercise sessions and to progress from 2-3 laps when he first set out in autumn 2020, to 11-12 laps now in summer 2021.
+Regular training with a specific goal in mind has helped Nick maintain momentum in his exercise sessions and to progress from 2-3 laps when he first set out in autumn 2020, to many laps now.

 For anyone with a disability or mobility issue who is curious about trying the adapted cycles at the Cycle Without Limits centre, Nick offers some words of encouragement: